ataxexe/kodo/README.md

   .each(should(have(aValue())));    // /
 ~~~

-You can always use the helper class `Should`.
-It contains a set of useful methods to help you write your tests.
+You can always use the helper class `Spec`.
+It contains a set of useful methods to help you writing your tests.

 # How To Contribute